jovertical/smartedge/resources/docs/source/.compare.md

 <!-- END_c62321bd8a21519aef8cb5053dbcda11 -->

 <!-- START_d765a79114a96ad09c9b3e1487aca92d -->
-## Store a newly created resource in storage.
+## Store a newly created Answer for a Question in storage.

 > Example request: